Posts

 Image

-After declaring that one is responsible for lifting up or degrading oneself (6.5), Krishna gives a path to discharge this responsibility when he says, "For him who has conquered his self, the self is his bandu (friend/relative) but for him who has not conquered his self, the self verily hostile like the enemy" (6.6).
+A fter declaring that one is responsible for lifting or degrading oneself (6.5), Krishna gives a path to discharge this responsibility when he says, “For him who has conquered his self, the self is his bandhu (friend/relative) but for him who has not conquered his self, the self is verily hostile like the enemy” (6.6).
 The key is conquering self.
-The word ' atman ' meaning 'self' appears twelve times (6.5, 6.6) in an ambiguous construction allowing multiple interpretations.
-But, for a practitioner, the context set in the following verses would give clarity regarding the core aspect of conquering 'self'.
-Krishna says, "For one who is self-controlled, the Paramatma (supersoul) is already reached, for he has attained tranquility.
-He is balanced in cold and heat, pleasure and pain (seetoshtna-sukhdukh) , as also in honour and dishonour (maana-avamaana) (6.6)."
-Essentially, it means transcending the everlasting polarities.
-Arjun had
+The word ‘ atma ’ meaning ‘self’ appears twelve times (6.5, 6.6) allowing multiple interpretations.
+But, for a practitioner, the context set in the following verses provide clarity regarding the core aspect of conquering the ‘self’.
+Krishna says, “For one who is self-controlled, Paramatma (Supersoul) is already reached, for he has attained tranquility.
+He is balanced in cold and heat, pleasure and pain ( seetoshna-sukh-dukh ), as also in honour and dishonour ( maana-apamaana )” (6.7).
+Criticism and insult, whether conveyed through words or deeds, are among the most difficult experiences to handle.
+The key lies in developing inne...

 111. Befriending Self